 The Preliminary Plan proposes an expansion of recreational land based on park site acquisition and development proposals set forth in county and local park and open space plans and the neighborhood parks attributable to new urban development.
 The Preliminary Plan also envisions a system of 32 major parks of regional size and significance as shown on Map 4.7.10 Major parks have an area of at least 250 acres and provide opportunities for a variety of resource-oriented outdoor recreational activities.
 Map 4.7 also shows major special-use outdoor recreation and nature study sites.11

 Recommendation 1.9: Provide neighborhood parks in developing residential areas

-The Preliminary Plan proposes reserving land for parks as new residential neighborhoods are developed within urban service areas (design guidelines will be developed for the Final Plan).
+The Preliminary Plan proposes reserving land for parks as new residential neighborhoods are developed within urban service areas (design guidelines are presented in Volume III).

 Environmentally Significant Land